 Migdal Tsedek as a Viewpoint

 Migdal Tsedek serves as an excellent viewpoint.
 And on a clear day, you can see from Hod Hasharon till Ashdod.
 But I was looking for something else.
 While visiting Antipatris (at Yarkon National Park), you can see Migdal Afek.
 Thus, I tried to see Antipatris from here, but I did not see it for some reason.

 And here are several photos from our evening visit:

 Inside Migdal Tsedek

-As you enter the fort, you will see a small shop and several explanation signs in the inner court.
-But as you can see, big parts are still under reconstruction.
+You will see a small shop and several explanation signs in the inner court as you enter the fort.
+But as you can see, large parts are still under reconstruction.

 As the Ottoman government weakened in the eighteenth century, the power of local sheiks grew stronger.
 Sheikh Sadiq al-Jamma’ini, from Majdal Yaba, renovated the remains of the Crusader fortress and turned it into a manor house.
 He controlled the main road, imposing taxes on 22 villages between Lod and Tul Karm.

 His rule was brief, but his architectural influence can be seen to this day.
 The manor house contained some 60 rooms and courtyards.
 The ground floor was fronted by a large courtyard with space for animals and storage, and the top floor had four apartments in which the sheik and his family lived.

 Source: sign on site.